suislanchez/openDAW/packages/app/studio/AI_CHAT_README.md

 - **Denominator**: 1 to 32 (note value)
 - Supports common signatures like 4/4, 3/4, 6/8, etc.

+### 🎵 Sample Management
+The AI can add samples to your project:

+#### Sample Addition
+- **"Add a sample"** → Adds a random sample to your project
+- **"Add some audio"** → Adds a random audio sample
+- **"Add a sound"** → Adds a random sound sample
+- Creates new audio tracks automatically
+- Samples appear in the timeline immediately

 ## How to Use

 ### 1. Access the Chat